GarrettArm/gnatty/README.md

 ## To connect an IDE, Putty, Sublime, etc to the drupal_app folder:

+The SSH container is commented out, because no one has needed this functionality so far.
+If you do need it, one may un-comment the ssh service in docker-compose.yml & then `docker-compose up`.

-Configure your program to sftp connect to server:localhost, port:5022, user:root, password:{whatever SSH_PASSWORD you set in .env}
+Then, configure your program to sftp connect to server:localhost, port:5022, user:root, password:{whatever SSH_PASSWORD you set in .env}
 If your code changes aren't applying to the running drupal, you may need to `docker-compose restart nginx` or `docker-compose restart webapp`

 ## To export config changes to drupal_sync/: